-- Fry the bacon in a large skillet over medium high heat, until crisp, 3-4 minutes.
-Remove the bacon from the pan onto a paper towel lined plate.
+Fry your bacon in a medium skillet over medium high heat until cooked to your preferred done-ness.
+Remove the bacon from the skillet and place on a paper towel lined plate.

-- Crack the four eggs into the hot bacon grease and fry the eggs until the whites are cooked, but the yolks are still jiggly, 2-3 minutes.
-Remove the pan from the heat.
+Crack the four eggs into the hot bacon grease and fry the eggs until the whites are cooked, but the yolks are still jiggly, 2-3 minutes.
+Remove the fried eggs from the pan.

-- Construct the burgers by layering tomato, lettuce, and the grilled onions on one half of the bun, followed by the burger patty.
-Continue, layering the cheese, grilled pineapple ring, pickled beet slice, and finally the fried egg.
-Top everything off with the top bun, slathered in the chili mayo.
+Construct the burgers by layering lettuce, tomato, pineapple, beets, and onion on one half of the bun, followed by the burger patty.
+Continue, layering the cheese, bacon, and finally the fried egg.
+Top everything off with the top bun, slathered with the chili mayo.

 Un-hinge your jaw and get ready to enjoy this epic tower of a burger!

 INGREDIENTS 1 lb ground beef, 85% fat, 1/4 tsp salt, 1/8 tsp ground black pepper.

 INSTRUCTIONS In a medium bowl, mix together beef, salt, and pepper.
 Divide the meat into four portions and shape each portion into a 3 ½ - 4 inch patty.
 Set the patties aside.